leomrtns/curupixa/docs/README.md

 This library provides low level functions used by other phylogenetic programs.
 It will be a replacement or auxiliary to [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib), but currently it is only a testing environment.

 Some functions in `biomcmc-lib` are not thread-safe, e.g. the random functions.
-Furthermore when used as an API for other languages, it should not exit with error (it should delegate to the calling program what to do with the exception).
+Furthermore when used as an API for other languages, it should not exit with error but delegate to the calling program what to do with the exception.

 In all likelihood you won't need to install it, since the derived software will have taken care of it &mdash; assuming you downloaded the derived software from github with `--recursive`.